 Find out more about the ongoing clinical development and the history of LSALT peptide.

 Additional programs not currently under development:

-The company is led by experienced groups of scientists with an executive, board and advisors with scientific, pharmaceutical, biotechnology and corporate financial experience.
+An experienced team of scientists with an executive, board and advisors bringing deep scientific, pharmaceutical, biotechnology and corporate financial experience.

 Science and Research Teams

-- Metablok is led by Dr. Stephen Robbins Ph.
+- The DPEP1 Inflammation Pathway and LSALT Peptide (Metablok) were discovered by the Metablok team – Dr. Stephen Robbins Ph.
 D., Dr. Donna Senger Ph.
-D. and Jennifer Rahn B Sc., M Sc. at the University of Calgary
+D. and Jennifer Rahn B Sc., M Sc. at the University of Calgary.

 The Arch Biopartners Science Teams have all participated and authored key papers and journal publications as a core part of their ongoing scientific research, discoveries and development.